harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-apply-step.md

 ## Encrypt the Terraform Apply JSON outputs

 The **Encrypt json output** setting encrypts the Terraform JSON output as a Harness secret.
-Only Harness Secret Manager is supported to select.
+Only Harness Secret Manager is supported.

-The secret is ephemeral and is created and deleted during the pipeline execution, once the pipeline finished the execution the secret is deleted.
+The secret is ephemeral and is created and deleted during the execution of the pipeline.
+After execution completes, the secret is deleted.

-The secret is stored to the **Secrets** list in Harness at the project level.
+The secret is stored in the **Secrets** list in Harness, at the project level.

 You can use an expression to retrieve the secret and its Terraform JSON output during pipeline execution.